waveTan/website/strapi/README.md

-# Example
+# strapi

-A quick description of example.
+A quick description of strapi.